How to Bill a Client for a Gift Card: Clear Format and Best Practices

 - Description: For example, “Gift Card Sale” or “Prepaid Gift Card” with the card value.

-- Gift Card Code/ID: Unique code for tracking the card.
+- Gift Card Code/ID: The unique code for tracking the card.

 - Amount charged: The prepaid amount on the card.

-- Tax details: Include if required by your local regulations.
+- Tax details: Include if required by your local regulations (some jurisdictions tax gift card sales at point of sale, others at redemption).

 3. Account for Gift Card Sales and Redemption Separately